 Sumo Natural Gas

-As well as being an electricity retailer, Sumo also sells natural gas to customers in Victoria.
-Victorians can bundle their electricity with natural gas, which qualifies them for an even bigger bill credit over a period of two years with the Sumo Saver product.
-Both the Sumo Saver and Sumo Lite plans allow customers to sign up to gas, however you must sign up to electricity as a condition.
+As well as being an electricity retailer, Sumo also sells natural gas to customers in Victoria, and most recently, NSW.
+Customers can bundle their electricity with natural gas, which qualifies them for an even bigger bill credit over a period of two years with certain products.
+The Sumo Saver, Sumo Select and Sumo Lite plans allow customers to sign up to gas, however you must sign up to electricity as a condition.
 Sumo Lite has fixed rates for 12 months, while Sumo’s other plans have variable rates.

 Sumo has three simple ways for customers to pay their bill: